openspim/openspim.github.io/x-openspim_alignment.md

 Repeat step 1-6 to align a possible second illumination axis.

 ## 2. Visualizing and tuning the beam within the field of view of one or two cameras
-Now that the alignment along the rails carrying the optical components is completed, the emitted laser beam can be visualized in agarose after adding the two telescope systems and adjusted by slightly changing the positions of the spherical lens assemblies along the rails.
+Now that the alignment along the rails carrying the optical components is completed, the emitted laser beam can be visualized in agarose and adjusted by slightly changing the positions of the spherical lens assemblies along the rails.
 Preparations:
 -   Prepare 1% water agarose containing fluorescent beads (e.g., 1:2000), which fit the laser excitation and emission filters of your OpenSPIM system.
 Sonicate the beads in a 1:100 stock solution for 3 min before mixing them with water agarose or vigorously vortex it for several minutes to avoid clustering.
 -   Vortex the Agarose containing the beads for 3 min and soak it into a glass capillary e.g., by using a plunger.
 For detailed descriptions for mounting and preparing samples visit the [OpenSPIM website](https://openspim.org/Sample_Preparation).
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure7.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure7.png"></a>
-<figcaption> Figure 7
+<figcaption> Figure 7 - Mounting the glass capillary containing agarose into the acquisition chamber.
 </figcaption>
 </figure>

 -   Fill the acquisition chamber with water, mount and find the lower edge of the glass capillary using any available bright light source (even the torch of your phone can be used).
 Then push out the agarose by gently pressing the plunger until the column of agarose covers the entire field of view.
 Make sure the glass capillary completely out of view.
-Now focus on the left or right edge of the Agarose and center the column of agarose in the field of view.
-Particularly in an X-OpenSPIM with two detection objectives, it is important that the glass capillary with the Agarose is positioned well in the center of the chamber before proceeding with the alignment.
+Now focus on the left or right edge of the agarose and center the column of agarose in the field of view.
+Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary is positioned well in the center of the chamber before proceeding with the alignment.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure8.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure8.png"></a>
-<figcaption> Figure 8
+<figcaption> Figure 8 - Position the glass capillary in the center of the chamber and bringing it into the field of view using a bright light (e.g., a smartphone).
 </figcaption>
 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 8</span>&nbsp;
-Remove emission filters and cylindrical lenses on the illumination axes that you aim to align and slightly adjust the distance between the 25 mm and 50 mm telescopic lenses and their distance to the illumination objective (Figure 9, E, 3).
-Try tightening the two telescopic lenses with the spring-loaded plunger of the rail carrier up to the point where they can only just glide along the optical rail.
-At some point the laser beam should become visible, first as an indistinct broad fuzzy beam crossing the field of view horizontally from left to right.
+Remove emission filters and cylindrical lenses on the illumination axes used for alignment and slightly adjust the distance between the 25 mm and 50 mm telescopic lenses and their distance to the illumination objective (Number 3 in Figure 9, E. Try tightening the two telescopic lenses with the spring-loaded plunger of the rail carrier up to the point where they can barely glide along the optical rail (Figure 9, red double headed arrows).
+At some point the laser beam will become visible, first as an indistinct broad fuzzy beam crossing the field of view horizontally from left to right.
 Further adjust the telescope lenses to increase the sharpness of the beam until it looks similar to the one depicted in Supplementary Figure 9, A.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 9</span>&nbsp;
-Adjust the horizontal gimbal mount knob of the corner mirror (Figure 9, E, 1) to bring the illumination beam in focus with the working distance of the detection objective up to the point where it can be seen as a very thin stripe instead of a coarse beam (Figure 9, B).
+Adjust the horizontal gimbal mount knob of the corner mirror (Number 1 in Figure 9, E) to bring the illumination beam in focus with the working distance of the detection objective up to the point where it can be seen as a very thin stripe instead of a coarse beam (see Figure 9, B).
 At this point it often becomes obvious that the focal point of the beam is not centered in the field of view.
-This shift is shown in Figure 9, C. Again, carefully adjust one of the telescopic lenses to correct for this shift.
+This shift is shown in Figure 9, C. Again, carefully adjust one of the telescopic lenses (Number 3 in Figure 9) by gently gliding it along the optical rail to correct for this shift (red double headed arrows).

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 10</span>&nbsp;
 Repeat step 4 to 6 on the second illumination axis until the left and right illumination beams are aligned and resemble the aligned beam depicted in Figure 9, B.